- What we do

 - Finding help

-The livelihoods of hundreds of thousands of people have been destroyed - just as winter is coming.
-Caritas Switzerland remains at the side of those affected.
+Caritas remains at the side of those affected, also during winter time.
 Particularly vulnerable families receive cash assistance to cover their daily expenses and to repair damage to their flats and houses themselves.
 Thus, they can continue to live in their houses and apartmants, protected from wind and weather.
 Furthermore, we also continue to provide psychological and psychosocial help.
-With the support of the SDC, Caritas Switzerland will also work to improve access to quality education.

 Zara* lost her home